It’s time to talk about helmets…

-To answer these questions we’ll review existing studies, the experience of others and we’ll seek out the views of those interested.
+To answer these questions, we’ve spent the last 14 months reviewing the studies, the experience of others and seeking out the views of those interested.

-We want to make sure we capture a diversity of opinions — we want to hear from members, roads authorities, place-makers, town planners, medical professionals and the wider bike riding community.
+We also wanted to make sure that we capture a diversity of opinions — we heard from members, roads authorities, place-makers, town planners, medical professionals and the wider bike riding community.

 Thoughts from our CEO

 Let's not lose our heads

 As we kick off our policy review into mandatory helmets, Bicycle Network’s CEO Craig Richards shares his thoughts on the hot-button and often, highly emotive issue.